Stefano Magaddino: Death

 Magaddino died of a heart attack on July 19, 1974, at age 82, at Mount Saint Mary's Hospital in Lewiston, New York.
 His funeral was held at St. Joseph's Catholic Church.
 He was buried at St. Joseph's Cemetery on Pine Avenue in Niagara Falls.

 Legacy

 Mob Boss, written by Mike Hudson, is a book about Magaddino's life as a mob boss.
 Magaddino is also mentioned in Niagara Falls Confidential, also written by Mike Hudson.
 He also gets a passing mention in The Valachi Papers by Peter Maas.

-Magaddino, as head of the Buffalo/Niagara Falls crime family, is a subject throughout the two-volume history, DiCarlo: Buffalo's First Family of Crime (Vol. I through 1937, Vol. II 1938 through 2012) by Thos.
-Hunt & Michael A. Tona (2013).
+Magaddino, as head of the Buffalo/Niagara Falls crime family, is a subject throughout the two-volume history, DiCarlo: Buffalo's First Family of Crime (Vol. I through 1937, Vol. II 1938 through 2012) by Thomas Hunt and Michael A. Tona (2013).

-Magaddino is an unseen character in the third season of the hit HBO series, Boardwalk Empire.